ambonte/personal-gallery/README.md

 ## By Bonte Emma BANA
 ## Description

-Personal Gallery this have dashborad used by a user and have an admin which add Image the user can be search image by category and view image by Location. , 29 September 2019
+Personal Gallery this have dashborad used by a user and have an admin which add Image the user can be search image by category and view image by Location. , 7 January 2020

 the admin is the only one to add any image and user will view and search only.